ILIAS-eLearning/ILIAS/src/UI/ROADMAP.md

 documentation displayed in ILIAS System Styles Section.
 E.g. there should also be examples on the "Buttons" Page for the complete Buttons family.

+### Abstraction for Actions (advanced, ~8h)
 Create an abstraction for Actions that could be used instead of stringy links.
 It would be strongly related to ilCtrl and probably should be an ILIAS library.

-### Automatic Less-Variables Extraction (Expert, ~2PD)
-Create a mechanism to wire less-files to delos.less that is more automatic than 'do it manually'.

 ## Long Term

 ### All UI-Elements